intel/CPU-Manager-for-Kubernetes/docs/cli.md

 cores within the pool are not governed by isolcpus.

 Processor topology is discovered using [`lscpu`][lscpu].

-This command succeeds if the config directory is already written.
-If that is the case, logs are output saying so.
-If the existing configuration does not match the requested pool allocations, then the command logs at error level and exits with a nonzero status.

 For more information about the config format on disk, refer to [the `cmk` configuration directory][doc-config].